Common ways to use Conditional Access with Intune

 Conditional Access for PCs provides capabilities similar to those available for mobile devices.
 Let's talk about the ways you can use Conditional Access when managing PCs with Intune.

-Hybrid Azure AD joined: This option is commonly used by organizations that are reasonably comfortable with how they're already managing their PCs through AD group policies or Configuration Manager.
+Microsoft Entra hybrid joined: This option is commonly used by organizations that are reasonably comfortable with how they're already managing their PCs through AD group policies or Configuration Manager.

 Bring your own device (BYOD)